 5 Most Recommended Shinto Shrines

 When you are planning a trip to Japan, it can be difficult to choose which shrine to visit because there are so many interesting shrines to choose from.
-Therefore, we present you a list of 5 of the most impressive Shinto shrines to visit during your stay in Japan.
+Therefore, we present you with a list of 5 of the most impressive Shinto shrines to visit during your stay in Japan.

-- Ise Jingu: Ise Jingu, officially named ‘Jingu’, includes 125 jinja (Shinto shrine) centered around Kotaijingu (Naiku) that are dedicated to Amaterasu-Omikami.
+- Ise Jingu: Ise Jingu, officially named ‘Jingu’, includes 125 jinja (Shinto shrines) centered around Kotaijingu (Naiku) that are dedicated to Amaterasu-Omikami.
 The area is approximately the same size as the city center of Paris.
 Every year more than 1,500 rituals are performed to pray for the prosperity of the Imperial Family, world peace, and a great harvest.
 The Ise Jingu Shrine is listed as the most important shrine in Japan.
 It is located in Mie prefecture.

 - Yasukuni Jinja: In the heart of Tokyo, in Kudanshita, you can find the Imperial Yasukuni Shrine.
 Yasukuni literally means ‘Country in peace’.
 This beautiful precinct maintains the record of 2,466,000 souls who lost their lives in conflicts from the Meiji era to the end of the war in 1945.
 Here, and here all those souls are thanked for their efforts.
 It is considered one of the most important shrines in Japan due to its long history and its objective saying that Japan can never enter a war conflict ever again.
 Traditional events and performances are often held on the shrine grounds, which makes it extra interesting to visit for tourists.